PatrickAmbrosso/Digital-Garden/content/Expeditions/Terraform/index.md

 ---
 title: Terraform
-description: About Terraform, the Infrastructure as Code (IaC) platform from Hashicorp
+description: About Terraform, the Infrastructure as Code (IaC) platform
 tags:
 publish: true
-slug: terraform
-cssclass:
-  - hide-metadata
 ---

 Terraform by is an [Infrastructure as Code](Infrastructure%20as%20Code.md) tool offering by [HashiCorp](HashiCorp.md) for building, changing and versioning infrastructure safely and efficiently.
 It enables application software best practices to infrastructure.
 It is *provider agnostic* and is compatible with a multitude of cloud providers and services.
 Terraform uses declarative configuration files written in *HashiCorp Configuration Language* or *HCL* which is like JSON, but with additional features.